Play It Again, Charlie Brown: Music score

 No official soundtrack for Play It Again, Charlie Brown has been released.
 However, recording session master tapes for seven 1970s-era Peanuts television specials scored by Vince Guaraldi were discovered by his son, David Guaraldi, in the mid-2000s.
 A version of the program's eponymous song featured in There's No Time for Love, Charlie Brown (1973) was released in 2007 on the compilation album, Vince Guaraldi and the Lost Cues from the Charlie Brown Television Specials.

-Harpsichordist Lillian Steuber performed all Beethoven piano sonatas.